-§ 174-44.
+§ 174-46.
 Recording of Approved SWM Site Plan and Related Agreements.

-- A. The owner or agent of any land upon which permanent BMPs will be placed, constructed, or implemented, as described in the SWM Site Plan, shall record the following documents in the Office of the Recorder of Deeds of Dauphin County, within 90 days of approval of the SWM Site Plan by the Township:

-- (1) The SWM Site Plan.

-- (2) O&M Agreement (Appendix A).

-- (3) Easements under § 174-27.

-- B. The Township may suspend or revoke any approvals granted for the project site upon discovery of the failure of the owner to comply with this Section.
+- A. The owner or agent of any land upon which permanent BMPs will be placed, constructed, or implemented, as described in the SWM Site Plan, shall record the following documents in the Office of the Recorder of Deeds of Dauphin County, within 90 days of approval of the SWM Site Plan by the Township: - (1) The SWM Site Plan. - (2) O&M Agreement in a manner and form acceptable to the Township and similar to that provided for in Appendix A. - (3) Deed restrictions, easements, and/or covenants as required under §174-30 and under §174-32.B(3) and (4). - B. The Township may suspend or revoke any approvals granted for the project site upon discovery of the failure of the owner to comply with this Chapter.